yyberi/fmi-open-pv-forecast/readme.md

 - Exporting:
   - Output and irradiance data can be exported as a .CSV -file by setting save_csv to True in config.py

-## Software requirements:
+## Software requirements
-Python version: >=3.11

-Python packages:
+In order to run the program, you need a python environment with python 3.11 or newer and the following packages:
 * fmiopendata >=0.4.3
 * matplotlib >=3.9.2
 * numpy >=2.1.1
 * pandas >=2.2.2
 * pvlib >=0.11.0

+A python virtual environment (venv) or similar is recommended.

 ## Generating a new plot
-1. First adjust parameters in config.py to match the simulated PV installation.
-Important parameters are geolocation, panel angles and rated power.
-Other parameters such as module elevation, wind speed and air temperature can be used for fine-tuning.
+1. Open config.py and set panel angles, geolocation and rated power to match the simulated installation.

 2. Run function combined_processing_of_data() inside file main.py.
 This function will execute by default if main.py is not modified.

 3. Open generated plot from folder "output".
-Path to file should be similar to "output/FMI Helsinki-2024-06-03 08:03.png"
+By default the plot is saved into output folder inside the program directory.
+File names follow the structure "output/installation_name-rundate runtime_utc.png".

 ## Reading the plot